mxlu00/mxlu00.github.io/_posts/reflections/2025-02-24-gender-identity.md

 tags: [reflections, gender]
 ---

+These are my thoughts about the question: what **is** gender identity?
+Obviously my feelings are very different from binary trans people in some ways.
+Some of my thoughts about gender identity are things I know about their thoughts.
+This is what it means **to me** to say I'm non-binary (and *not* a man with some characteristics that are different from average).

 uh pretty big disclaimers: these are some of *my personal thoughts* that i've worked through. i'm not very familiar with other people's thoughts (probably less than i should be). i am not trying to come across as presumptuous or hostile if read by someone who doesn't know or understand or agree!!! i am sharing largely for their benefit <3 at the same time, i don't want to sound like i'm trying to "teach". i only have my personal thoughts and feelings.

 # what is gender/sex?